Hey Doods! Today we are going to give you some tips so you can achieve a successful full-body groom in the comfort of your own home.

 Tip #2: But first, Line-Brush

 Before starting the shave, the very first thing I do is line-brush Chloe.
-This is a REALLY important step, especially for all long-haired breeds like goldendoodles, because doing this will help you see if your dog is really matted and when it comes time to shave off the hair, the clippers can glide more easily through it and the clippers aren’t working as hard.
+This is a REALLY important step, especially for all long-haired Doodles, because doing this will help you see if your dog is really matted.
+Also, when it comes time to clip the coat, the clippers will glide more easily through it and won’t have to work as hard.

 How to Line Brush